zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 *   [Wyvern (puff) OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14526.55.0_puff-moblab_recovery_stable-channel_mp-v3.bin.zip)

+# September 2nd 2022: Moblab Release
+**You should reboot your Moblab when next not running tests to get this latest version of the software.**

+After the update you will be running Moblab version R-2.18.5.

+**Highlights**
+- Removing legacy Storage Qual from the Run Suite tab
+- Adding functionality to run FAFT test (instructions: [here](https://docs.google.com/document/d/e/2PACX-1vR1lFFkzgWmx7gMV9o5bffs_WgNWx4N_ceAx-d-np30TG-KkbM9UYXrBZlA0c6HfGhtb2QgudHN0P3r/pub?urp=gmail_link))

 # July 21st 2022: Moblab Patch Release
 **You should reboot your Moblab when next not running tests to get this latest version of the software.**